derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-15/01/2023 16:16:39 : 3 Database Admins walked into a NoSQL bar.
+16/01/2023 16:18:08 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-!false, (It's funny because it's true)
+Microsoft hold a bi-monthly internal "productive week" where they use Google instead of Bing.
 <!-- replace-with-joke ends -->